Miho Komatsu: 2000–2002

 On 16 February 2000, Miho released third studio album Miho Komatsu 3rd : everywhere.
 The single "Saitan Kyori de" has received album mix.
 The album track "Beautiful Life" was promoted on TV Asahi program Yajiuma Wide as an ending theme.
 The album reached into Top 5 of Oricon Weekly charts and charted for five weeks.

 On 22 April 2000, the movie version of "Anata ga Iru Kara" was premiered on Anime movie Case Closed: Captured in Her Eyes.

 On 21 June 2000, Miho released tenth single "Anata ga Iru Kara" was released.
 It became the last Miho single to enter the Top 10 Oricon Weekly Charts.

 On 18 October 2000, Miho released eleventh single "Kimi no Me ni wa Utsuranai".
 In the media it was broadcast as an ending theme for TV Osaka music program Amerock.
-B-side track "Anata wo Aishiteku Koto" was broadcast as a theme song for Jaits project Kaze ni Notte Suteki ni.
+B-side track "Anata o Aishiteku Koto" was broadcast as a theme song for Jaits project Kaze ni Notte Suteki ni.

 On 24 January 2001, Japanese singer-songwriter Rina Aiuchi released her debut album Be Happy where in track "Her Lament: Dare ni mo Kikoenai Kanojo no Sakebi" Miho was credited as writer for the first time after three years.
 Miho never self-cover this song.

 On 31 January 2001, she released twelfth single "Love Gone".
 In the media it was broadcast as an ending theme for TBS program Kokoro TV and opening theme for Nichion radio music program P.S.
 Pop Shake.